 In addition, if you enable the Send Alexa Events permission for the skill, your Lambda function must handle the

 AcceptGrant directive.
-If your skill does not handle this directive, account linking fails when the user attempts to enable your skill.
-See Authenticate a Customer to Alexa with Permissions
+If your skill doesn't handle this directive, account linking fails when the user attempts to enable your skill.
+For details, see Request Access to the Alexa Event Gateway.

 Your skill can allow users to register with your system and then link that identity with their Alexa identity during device setup automatically.
 This is called automated registration.

 Automated registration is currently in preview for smart home skills.
 To receive updates about this feature, sign up using the Automated Registration Interest Form.